 According to Art.
-3.5, youth organisations are associations active in the Grand-Duchy of Luxembourg, including non-profit associations or foundations constituted in accordance with the 1928 law concerning associations and foundations, whose main objective is the work with young people.
+3.5, youth organisations are associations active in the Grand-Duchy of Luxembourg, including non-profit associations or foundations constituted in accordance with the 1928 law (loi du 21 avril 1928 sur les associations sans but lucratif et les établissements d'utilité publique) concerning associations and foundations, whose main objective is the work with young people.